kumpeapps/KKid/README.md

 - Enter the new user's username, email, password, first name, and last name.
 Then click submit
 - NOTE: each user must have their own email address.
 We understand that some kids do not have their own email account.
 In this case you can use an email alias that is automatically build into all email accounts.
 To do this you just add + then the alias directly before the @ symbol of your email address.
 Example: if your email address is jane@doe.com and you need an email alias for jack then you can use jane+jack@doe.com.
 Any email sent to jane+jack@doe.com will be automatically forwarded to jane@doe.com.

-~~### Select Module Screen:
-- The "Select Module" Screen will be diffrent for each user.
-- You will always have Edit Profile which you can click on to edit that user's profile/permissions
-- Below Edit Profile there will be options for each module that the selected user has access to
-- Click on Edit Profile to edit the  user's profile or click on the module name to access that module for the user
-- Current Module options are: [Edit Profile](https://github.com/justinkumpe/KKid#edit-profile-module), [Chores](https://github.com/justinkumpe/KKid#chores-module), and [Allowance](https://github.com/justinkumpe/KKid#allowance-module)
-~~

 #### Edit Profile Module:
 - To edit a the user's profile just change the information on the screen and click update in the upper right.